 Pallet Delivery Europe Help

-You must also ensure that your EU customer has a valid EORI number with and is registered with their Local Authority.
+Also ensure that your EU customer has a valid EORI number and is registered with their Local Authority.

 UK Customs Tariff & Commodity Codes

 You should make sure to set up your commodity codes for the items you're exporting.

 This step will make sure that Customs authorities apply the correct duties and taxes, and that the exporter provides accurate information..

 Customs Procedure Codes (CPC)

 If your customer is using the goods you sell in their own country, we'll make sure to use the right home use CPC code.

 If you're sending items back for repair or exhibition and they'll eventually find their way back to the UK, give us a heads-up ASAP.
 That way, we can apply the proper CPC code and make sure everything goes smoothly.